Discover Boca Raton: The Most Beautiful Beach Escape

 Mario’s Osteria

 This Italian favorite offers classic dishes in a warm, polished setting.
-Many visitors return for the house specialties like chicken parmesan and fresh seafood pastas.
+Many return for the house specialties like chicken parmesan and fresh seafood pastas.

 Tap 42 Boca